 Dakota County Community Development Agency (CDA) offers a rental/housing subsidy for individuals with serious mental illness while they are on waiting lists for federal government, state aid or other permanent housing.
 228 Town Centre Dr, Eagan, MN, 55123.
 Call (651) 675-4400.

 Examples of the financial assistance provided by the county include the following.
 Receive help with housing expenses, such as rent and utility/heating bills.
 In some examples child care can be paid for and provided by the county.
 Medical bill assistance can be provided for various state and federal government programs.
 The county also offers programs such as food stamps and the Minnesota Family Investment Program.
-More Dakota County public assistance.
+More information on Dakota County public assistance.

 Senior programs in Hastings